phrsampaio/deft-funnel/README.md

 ```
 >> run_deft_funnel_all_bb_test_probs
 ```
-The BB test problems are found in the directory 'testset/blackbox'.
+All the BB test problems are found in the directory 'testset/blackbox'.
 The 'startup' function adds the folder of test problems to the path and 'run_deft_funnel_all_bb_test_probs' calls DEFT-FUNNEL within a loop to solve those problems.